ericaltenburg/TXStateREU/README.md

 ## Github Commands

+###### ALWAYS REMEMBER TO PULL BEFORE MAKING ANY CHANGES TO FILES.
+THIS ENSURES YOU ARE WORKING WITH THE MOST UP-TO-DATE VERSION OF THE FILE, AND IT WILL PREVET ANY MERGING ERRORS.

 ###### After modifying the files

 This tells you information about midified files and the repository in general: